 Functions of Cytoskeleton

-- It is also involved in the intracellular and extracellular transport of materials.
+- It functions in the intracellular and extracellular transport of water, ions, and small molecules.

 Structure of Endoplasmic Reticulum (ER)

-- Tubules are tubular branched structures forming a connection between cisternae and vesicles.
+- Tubules are branched structures having a diameter of 50-190 µm.

 Functions of Endoplasmic Reticulum (ER)